lightning/bolts/11-payment-encoding.md

 ### Rationale

-The type-and-length format allows future extensions to be backward compatible.
-Lengths are always a multiple of 5 bits, for easy encoding and decoding.
+The type-and-length format allows future extensions to be backward compatible.  `data_length` is always a multiple of 5 bits, for easy encoding and decoding.
 For fields we expect may change, readers also ignore ones of different length.